SiciliaLeco/EyeGaze/README.md

 The two-eye gaze estimation is to predict the gaze vectors for left eye and right eye for one face image.
 The MPI Team have made some assumptions on this:

-- user head pose can be obtained by using existing head trackers;
+- User head pose can be obtained by using existing head trackers;
-- the user should roughly fixate on the same targets with both eyes.
+- The user should roughly fixate on the same targets with both eyes.

-There have been some works on the two-eye problem. In 2017’s paper *MPIIGaze: Real-World Dataset and Deep Appearance-Based Gaze Estimation*[4],  it proposed a method that set the ground truth of both eyes.
+There have been some works on the two-eye problem.
+In 2017’s paper *MPIIGaze: Real-World Dataset and Deep Appearance-Based Gaze Estimation*[4],  it proposed a method that set the ground truth of both eyes.
 They newly defined a ground truth: mean gaze vector as the output of the defining model.
 Through several trials, they got a rough conclusion that two-eye estimation can improve the predicted result.

 From the above conclusion, we know that we can predict the vectors for two eyes at one time in order to revise the outcome for predicting single gaze vectors.